India considers emergency orders to ease land deals, auction minerals

 They want the government to remove a requirement to get landholders’ consent in the case of public-private partnership projects, or at least bring the approval threshold down to 50 percent of affected landowners from 80 percent.

-India’s cabinet will meet later on Monday to discuss the executive orders, called ordinance, government officials saids.
+India’s cabinet will meet later on Monday to discuss the executive orders, called ordinance, government officials said.

 An ordinance is an urgent measure that has to be passed by the next parliamentary session.
 Modi has already resorted to using it three times in his six months in the office due to a lack of majority in the upper house of parliament.